codecoms/codecoms.github.io/_posts/2012-03-18-FizzBuzz-Challenge.md

   - Code challenge
   - How-to
 categories: PHP
+blurb: >
+  Write a program that prints the numbers from 1 to 100.
+But for multiples of three print "Fizz" instead of the number and for the multiples of five print "Buzz".
+For numbers which are multiples of both three and five print "FizzBuzz"
 ---

 I came across a March 5th post on Jeff Atwood's website <a title="Coding Horror" href="http://www.codinghorror.com" target="_blank">Coding Horror</a> title <a title="How to Hire a programmer" href="http://www.codinghorror.com/blog/2012/03/how-to-hire-a-programmer.html" target="_blank">How to hire a programmer</a>. <br>